mad-finance/escrow-contracts/README.md

 - settle: Specifies winners of bounty and distributes funds and posts to Lens

-- rankedSettle: settles the bounty by splitting between all recipients and posts to Lens
+- rankedSettle: settles the bounty by splitting between all recipients and posts to Lens.
+There are different versions for posting, mirroring, commenting, following and collecting.

 - refund: Returns escrowed tokens for a bounty to sponsor.
 Can only be called by contract owner.